hschneider/neutralino-build-scripts/README.md

 | appIcon      | Path to the app-icon in .**png- or svg-format**.
 If only the filename is submitted, the file is expected in the project's root.
 The icon is copied from this path into the app-bundle. |
 | appIconPath  | This is the icon's path **after** the has been installed on a Linux system.
 That path is written to the .desktop-file. |

+Calling `sudo ./install.sh` from your build folder automatically installs the app to the locations you defined.

 ## More about Neutralino

 - [NeutralinoJS Home](https://neutralino.js.org)